elgarteo/legcoplus/README.md

 ## Disclaimer
 This package is not affiliated or endorsed by the Legislative Council of Hong Kong.

-The Legislative Council of Hong Kong owns the copyright of any data retieved from its open data APIs.
+The Legislative Council of Hong Kong is the copyright owner of data retieved from its open data APIs.